 Though quality is the whole team’s job, you should be driving continuous improvement of testing practices.
 Work to become an expert on agile testing methodologies and strategies.
 Help the devs create integration tests that aren’t flaky but ensure that the system is working.
 Help build maintainable and healthy test suites.

 In an agile team, everyone is responsible for quality.
 And this can be your time to shine by sharing your expertise with the team.
 Work with your team to build quality into the development process.
-As I mentioned earlier, the goal no longer involves finding bugs and defects, but preventing them.
+As I mentioned earlier, the goal no longer involves just finding bugs and defects, but preventing them during the development cycle.